tungs/breathe/README.md

 ## Unfreeze your code with breathe.js

-Using breathe.js, you can adapt your JavaScript code to be asynchronous, pausable, and nonblocking, while running in the main thread.
+Using breathe.js, you can adapt your JavaScript code to be asynchronous, pausable, and nonblocking, while running in the main thread of a web page.

 ### How does it work?
 With breathe.js, you subdivide large, computation-heavy functions into smaller tasks that don't run all at once.
 The library offers a general replacement to loops (a primary source of blocking code), exiting after a certain amount of time and allowing the webpage and other parts of the program to respond, before reentering the loop.
 Converting code is fairly straightforward, preserving a function's overall structure and logic.